-N.B.
-This system has been operated successfully in another 12 share syndicate where owners were allocated either first or second choice most of the time.
-It will work even better in one with formally designated 'School Holiday' shares.
+Experience shows that with our system most owners will be allocated either first or second choice most of the time.
 It avoids most of the disadvantages of the more widely used arrangements.

 Where there are joint owners of a share, they will need to agree among themselves and submit their requests via the 'lead' owner.